Find out all you need to know about motivated sellers for real estate investing…

 Distressed Properties vs. Motivated Sellers

 Distressed properties and motivated sellers are sometimes lumped together in one category and the terms get used interchangeably.
-However, these can be two different types of buyers.
+However, these can be two different types of sellers.
 Distressed properties may be owned by motivated sellers, or not.
 Motivated sellers may have a distressed property situation, but not necessarily.
 Both distressed properties and motivated sellers can be good deals for real estate investors and wholesalers, but they do not always overlap.
 A run down property which looks physically distressed may not be owned by a seller who is motivated to sell at all.
 A motivated seller can also have pristine new property for sale.

 WHO ARE MOTIVATED SELLERS?